AIM-9 Sidewinder: AIM-9R (USN)

 The AIM-9R was an improved AIM-9M developed by the navy, it included the new WGU-19/B IIR (Imaging Infrared) seeker, with much better tracking performance and detection performance (during daytime), with the ability to reject both background terrain and clouds, a bigger seeker FOV, and more effective counter-countermeasures capability against known and postulated jamming or seduction techniques.
-The first live firing occurred in 1990, but in 1992, production was cancelled as a lack of funding due to defense budget cuts.
+The first live firing occurred in 1990, but in 1992, production was canceled as a lack of funding due to defense budget cuts.

 AIM-9S (USN)

 The AIM-9S is a modified AIM-9M with the counter-countermeasures (CCM) equipment removed from the guidance-control section.
-This derivative is used for FMS (Foreign Military Sales), giving the latest Sidewinder technology, to USA allies, without giving away valuable missile technology.
+This derivative is used for FMS (Foreign Military Sales), giving the latest Sidewinder technology to US allies without giving away valuable missile technology.
 A customer of the AIM-9S was Turkey with them having 310 units in 2005.

 BOA/Box Office

 China Lake developed an improved compressed carriage control configuration titled BOA.
 "Compressed carriage" missiles have smaller control surfaces to allow more missiles to fit in a given space.
 The surfaces may be permanently "clipped", or may fold out when the missile is launched.